melisgl/journal/README.md

 <a id="x-28JOURNAL-3A-40LOGGING-20MGL-PAX-3ASECTION-29"></a>
 ## 7 Logging

-Before we get into the details, here is a self contained example that demonstrates typical use.
+Before we get into the details, here is a self-contained example that demonstrates typical use.

 ```